dpereira-lima/PL_SQL_lab/procedure_c_pck_json_value/readme.md

 In this procedure I use the Oracle JSON_VALUE package to separate values of some JSON keys into columns.

-The JSON is stored in a field of a table and I use these values to create a report.
+The JSON is stored in a field of a table and I use the values to create a report.